How much is an FHA loan down payment?

 FHA loans are often a good fit for first-time homebuyers because down payments and minimum credit scores tend to be lower than those for conventional mortgages, helping borrowers buy a home sooner.

 “They tend to have interest rates that are competitive with loans that are out of reach for some borrowers,” Boies says.

-Down payment gifts and rules for FHA loans
+Down payment gifts and rules

+You don’t have to save up all the money on your own.
 Borrowers who obtain an FHA loan can receive money as a gift to put towards the total amount of the down payment.

+You can’t get money from anyone you want, though.
 HUD prohibits these parties from contributing to a down payment:

 - Home builders

 - Anyone with a vested interest in selling the home

 While the FHA doesn’t have a proprietary down payment assistance program, most states offer various down payment assistance programs for both first-time and low-income homebuyers.
 Borrowers obtaining an FHA loan are typically eligible for these programs.

 You can browse first-time homebuyer programs by state on Bankrate.